CycloneDX/specification/README.md

 CycloneDX Specification
 =====================================

-CycloneDX is a lightweight software bill-of-material (S-BoM) specification designed for use in application security contexts and software composition analysis (SCA).
+CycloneDX is a lightweight software bill-of-material (SBOM) specification designed for use in application security contexts and supply chain component analysis.

 Background
 -------------------